c811k/bridgebasketball/README.md

 # Bridge Basketball

-Bridge Basketball is a website created for players in Bridge Basketball League to check their individual stats, scores, schedule, team standing, and watch their games.
+Bridge Basketball is a website developed for players in Bridge Basketball League to check their individual stats, scores, schedule, team standing, and watch their games.

 ## Deployed Website